bcgov/platform-developer-docs/check-application-health-after-outage.md

 description: Describes aspects of your application you can check to ensure they're up and running after an outage.

-keywords: openshift, devops, outage, recovery
+keywords: openshift, devops, outage, recovery, application, application health

 page_purpose: Gives guidelines on what to check on in an application if there has a platform-wide outage.